 Publishing rights – Usually an artist will use a rights organisation to publish their music.
 It’s publishers who, as a supervisor, you will have the most interaction with regarding music.
 You ask to use a track by an artist under their representation, they talk to the artist, and the two of you negotiate the sync license and a one-off sync fee.
 Sync royalties are earned when your track is used alongside a visual, these are then paid to the artist via the publisher.

-Mechanical rights – This is the right to copy music onto a CD, DVD, record or tape granted to an organisation by the copyright holder.
+Mechanical rights – This is the right to copy music onto a CD, DVD, record or tape granted to an organisation by the copyright holder (normally a record label).
 When a song is sold or streamed as part of a soundtrack, physical or digital, the publisher will collect the mechanical royalty and pay the artist their split, usually 50%.
 Unfortunately, due to digital distribution and streaming services, not as many soundtracks are being printed as CDs.
 This has had a big impact as artists are not collecting the same royalties they used to on their synced tracks.

 Performing rights – These are owned by the copyright holder.
 Whenever your music is performed publicly you should be paid performing royalties.
 This can be a part of TV, radio, film, or on the internet.
 It’s your publisher’s job to pay you the performance royalty, as they are the ones who grant the license to use or perform your music publically.